-The University of Wisconsin Oshkosh-eCampus offers a Bachelors of Applied Science in Fire and Emergency Management degree program that is delivered entirely online.
+The University of Wisconsin Oshkosh – ecampus offers a Bachelors of Applied Science in Fire and Emergency Management degree program that is delivered entirely online.
 It is offered through their renowned Division of Online and Continuing Education Department.
 This course of study offers a healthy synthesis of academic theory and hands-on applied tools that are imperative for the disciplines of fire and emergency management.
 This is a perfect program for students who already have a technical degree and want to transfer in.
-UWO will take up to 60 transfer credits with comprehensive advising support to determine the students personal pathway.
-The coursework will help students foster leadership skills that are transferable to any profession, but will explicitly help them engage as a front line disaster relief manager and prevention specialist.
+UWO will take up to 60 transfer credits with comprehensive advising support to determine the student’s personal pathway.
+The coursework will help students foster leadership skills that are transferable to any profession but will explicitly help them engage as front-line disaster relief managers and prevention specialists.
 This program has earned a Fire and Emergency Services Higher Education Recognition Certificate.

 Degree Type: BAS in Fire and Emergency Management

 16. Adelphi University

 Adelphia University offers a Bachelors of Science Degree in Emergency Services Administration.
 This course of study was designed to create leaders in the field of emergency response.
 Students will become well versed in all of the effective strategies around mitigating disasters.
 Some of these skills stem from leadership and communication which are transferable to most disciplines.
 Students who have already achieved coursework in similar fields such as police academy coursework, regional or county fire training, military training, federal DHS courses, or Paramedic or EMT training might be eligible for life experience credits.
 Those who are serving in the military might be able to access GI benefits that can be applied to this program.
 Coursework will train students to navigate natural disasters that no one has control over, as well as man-made ones, ensuring that communities are less vulnerable in the midst of catastrophe.